 These results indicate that the original factors of wellbeing proposed were very dispersed, that is, poorly correlated.
 This result can be used in validation of the questionnaire as it indicates that the original questions asked were investigating different aspects of wellbeing and were not repetitive and thus potentially redundant.
 Table 12 further presents a break-down of factors obtained from the factor analysis, for both data sets, into the original variables.
-It is interesting to note here that the originally proposed factor "beauty and condition of the landscape and beaches" was split into two factors during the pilot stage, "condition of the landscape and beaches" and the "beauty of the landscape and beaches".
-This was due to respondents insisting that "beauty" and
+It is interesting to note here that the originally proposed factor "beauty and condition of the landscape and beaches" was split into two factors during the pilot stage, "condition of the landscape and beaches" and the "beauty" and